 14. All families must fill out a COVID19 Waiver form before the first day of class.

 Now on Facebook and Youtube!
-N2 Dance Spring musical Production "Holomoana o ke Aloha".
+N2 Dance Spring 2020 musical Production "Holomoana o ke Aloha".
 Click: here to watch.
 Because of the COVID19 quarantine we finished up our Spring Semester virtually online.
 Those students that completed the semester with us were filmed/photographed one by one, outside, on a green screen, different times of the day, on separate days then compiled together.
 Voice recordings were done by individuals in their own home and then digitally combined.
 There are a total of 17 scenes in this spectacular musical production which includes dancing, singing, and acting.
 In June we began sharing a new scene every few days on Facebook or as soon as the editing was done.
 When all scenes were completed we compiled the entire show on youtube.
-Here is the link: N2 Dance Spring Musical Production: Holomoana o ke Aloha (Voyage of Love).
 A lot of thought, time, and energy went into putting this production together: We felt really drawn to continue forward to share all of our hard work.
 We hope that our production is a blessing to our community to uplift and inspire.

 See picture collage below for highlights from "Alice Finds Wonderland (Once Upon a Christmas Eve)" our Fall 2019 N2 Dance musical production.
 To see more amazing pictures from our production go to our Facebook page: N2 Dance.
 During the COVID19 lockdown we posted a link for this show in it's entirety on our N2 Dance Facebook page.
 DVD's of the show are available for purchase for $25.
 Contact us at firstname.lastname@example.org

 Highlights from "Anianiokala (a.k.a.
 Annie)" our Spring 2019 N2 Dance musical production.
 Live acting, singing, dancing.
 DVD's are available for purchase for $20.
 Contact us at email@example.com